 Potential candidates for a one-semester independent study SYE must submit to the department chair the independent study application (request from Administrative Secretary Mary Haught at firstname.lastname@example.org) and accompanying written proposal no later than the Friday before registration for the semester in which the project will take place.
 After departmental approval of the proposal, the student will be registered in History 489 (Fall) or 490 (Spring).
 The student must meet regularly with the advisor during the independent study semester.

 Honors Thesis procedures

-Majors may earn the citation of Honors in History by successfully completing an honors thesis under the direction of an advisor.
+Majors may earn the citation of Honors in History by successfully completing a two-semester honors thesis under the direction of an advisor.
 A history grade point average of 3.5 is normally required to be eligible to undertake an honors thesis.
 The completion of the year-long honors thesis earns two credits towards the major and fulfills the department’s SYE requirement.

 Qualified students intending to pursue honors should consult with their prospective thesis advisors by the spring of their junior year.
 Potential candidates for honors must submit the honors thesis application form and accompanying written proposal no later than May 1 of their junior year.
 After departmental approval of the proposal, honors candidates will be registered in History 498 for the fall semester and must establish with their advisor any necessary background reading and/or research to be done during the summer in preparation for the honors thesis.

 Applications for student research funds available through the History department (Vilas and Carlisle funds) are also due May 1 and may be submitted along with the honors thesis application.
 Information on additional funding through the Office of Academic Affairs may be found here.

 During the fall semester, honors students should meet regularly with their thesis advisor.
 No later than the Wednesday of the final week of classes, the following materials must be submitted by e-mail to the department chair for distribution to the entire department: